Francis Monkman: Sky and soundtracks

 In 1978, Monkman became a member of classical/rock music fusion band Sky alongside guitarists John Williams and Kevin Peek, bass player Herbie Flowers and drummer/percussionist Tristan Fry.
 His keyboard work with Sky included extensive classical or classically inspired harpsichord playing (highlighted on the band's electric version of Bach's "Toccata", which reached number 5 in the UK singles chart, and secured Sky a Top of the Pops appearance), piano, and a variety of synthesizer approaches including progressive rock complexity and psychedelic drones.

 During his time with Sky, Monkman was arguably the band's most prolific composer and arranger.
 For their debut album, he wrote the non-hit single "Cannonball" and the 20-minute long second-side composition "Where Opposites Meet" (which was intended to combine and display the band's diverse influences).
 On their second album, he performed a version of Jean-Philippe Rameau's "Gavotte & Variations" as an absolutely straight classical solo harpsichord rendition (further cementing the place of classical music in the band's repertoire) and composed a second side-long twenty-minute long-form composition ("FIFO", for which the title and musical structure was inspired by computer data processing, and on which Monkman also played distorted psychedelic guitar alongside the more formal parts performed by Peek and Williams).

 During his time with Sky, Monkman had continued to release solo recordings which mingled original composition with film and television soundtracks and library music.
 His 1978 album Energism included the electronic "Achievements of Man", from which extracts were used as the theme to the BBC programme Think Again.
 He also composed the piece "Current Affairs", used by Channel 4 as the introduction to Engineering Announcements, provided by the IBA.
 He would also become known as a synthesizer demonstrator on programs such as the BBC's Tomorrow's World.

 In 1980, Monkman's soundtrack to the British film The Long Good Friday was so successful that he opted to leave Sky.
-He had also become disenchanted with the band's developing direction: in an interview nineteen years later, he'd recall "there seemed to emerge (from where?) a need for Sky to re-invent itself, come the third album, as a 'true' MOR outfit.
+He had also become disenchanted with the band's developing direction: in an interview nineteen years later, he recalled:

+there seemed to emerge (from where?) a need for Sky to re-invent itself, come the third album, as a 'true' MOR outfit.
 The seeds had been effectively sown with Herbie's piece 'Scipio' on the second album.
 (Without wishing to air personal grievances, I think I could say that I always felt this piece, which I refused point blank ever to play live, was motivated by a 'look, anyone can write a long piece' attitude).
-So, clearly outvoted in the dash for mediocrity that the third album, for me, represents, I quit."
+So, clearly outvoted in the dash for mediocrity that the third album, for me, represents, I quit.

 In the same interview, Monkman mentioned having been approached again by Sky in "the late '80s" to compose "another long piece, in the manner of "Opposites" and "Fifo."
 The first movement of this work (which I determined to call "Another Dish for the Roof") exists in demo form...
 The other three movements were planned, but scarcely sketched."